lp1611/starter-hugo-academic/content/publication/a-hidden-markov-model-approach-to-characterizing-the-photo-switching-behavior-of-fluorophores/index.md

   - R. Ober
   - R. Henriques and E. Cohen
 doi: 10.1214/19-AOAS1240
-publication: Annals of Applied Statistics
+publication: "*Annals of Applied Statistics*"
-publication_short: Annals of Applied Statistics
+publication_short: "*Annals of Applied Statistics*"
 abstract: Fluorescing molecules (fluorophores) that stochastically switch between photon-emitting and dark states underpin some of the most celebrated advancements in super-resolution microscopy.
 While this stochastic behavior